lunarpulse/DRLND_P1/README.md

 1. Place the file in the DRLND GitHub repository, in the root of this repository, and unzip (or decompress) the file.

-1. Refer the notebook `Continuous_Control-DDPG.ipynb` for using Deep Deterministic Policy Gradient (DDPG).
+1. Refer the notebook `Report.ipynb` for using DDQN.